Dimdim28/movie-search-app/README.md

 # Installation

 1. Download repository
-2. Create a file and paste the following code there:
+2. Create a .env.local file in the root folder and paste the following code there:
 ```
 NEXT_PUBLIC_API_KEY=<your api key>
 NEXT_PUBLIC_API_URL=https://www.omdbapi.com